CraftedByCode/text_to_speech/README.md

 # Setup Script for Virtual Environment

-This script will help you set up a virtual environment and install dependencies for different operating systems.
+This will help you set up a virtual environment and install dependencies

 ## For Windows (Command Prompt or PowerShell)